c-edh/gacha-helper/README.md

 * LevelUp: This feature should be able to pull a saved build from Firebase, and increase the level count by however many times the User clicks the level up button.
 * Saved Artifacts: This pulls saved builds and allows the user to view them by artifact type, including: plume, feather, sands of eon, goblet, and circlet.
 * Recommended Builds: This feature serves as a guide for what artifacts the user should be looking for.
+* Compare Builds: Allows the user to compare their individual artifacts to the ideal in each substat category.

 ## How the Database Looks
 ### User Build in database